Newsletter

 Dear Friends, New and Old,

-We’ll see!
-In any event, you are all invited to either (or both!) of the launches; the official launch at Brendon Books in Taunton on Thursday 23rd April where I’ll be discussing the book with writer Elizabeth Delo and the London launch at the Society of Authors on Thursday 30th April.
+The details for the Somerset launch and the London event the following week are all confirmed.
+You are all invited to one (or both!) of the launches; Brendon Books in Taunton on Thursday 23rd April where I’ll be discussing the book with writer Elizabeth Delo and the London event at the Society of Authors on Thursday 30th April.
+To RSVP for the London event email me directly at: mark@markblackburn.co.uk

 Calendar of Events